Skip to main content

 The category of physical abuse involves any recent act or failure to act by a perpetrator that causes bodily injury to a child.
 Bodily injury is defined in the CPSL as “impairment of physical condition or substantial pain” (23 Pa.C.S. § 6303).

-PHYSICAL INDICATORS OF PHYSICAL ABUSE
+PHYSICAL INDICATORS OF BODILY INJURY

 Bruising